sdsddsd1/mywayland/README.md

 SDL games Crispy Doom, Doomretro and Xonotic working well.
 Sauerbraten does not work.
 Tests done with Intel graphics.
 Eudev dependency for Wlroots!
+Sway is build with suid bit.
+This seems to be commonly used next to elogind, but it´s not considered 100% ideal.
+The capability method got abandoned in this repo because of questionable security.
+If you have ideas on how to improve the situation, get in touch.
 ```

 ## Compatibility variables